-Assistant Teaching Professor, Public Affairs
+Assistant Teaching Professor, Public Administration and International Affairs

 Senior Research Associate, Campbell Public Affairs Institute

 Acquisition and government contracting, public-private partnerships, human capital management, and policy implementation.